Garden Design Cost

 Ease of Access

-Where you live is also relevant since labour rates vary across the UK.
 For example, you'll likely find a lower labour price than the nationwide average in the north of England, Scotland, and Northern Ireland, but higher rates in the southeast of England and London.

-What's involved in Garden Design?
+What's Involved in Garden Design?

 This section will look at the various steps involved in designing and building a garden.